14 dang smart ways to save on energy costs in the Netherlands [UPDATED 2026]

 READ MORE | Gas, electricity, water and more: ultimate guide to utilities in the Netherlands

 Check with your energy provider to find your province’s exact times!
+For example, in Amsterdam, off-peak hours are between 11 PM and 7 AM on weekdays.

-5. Invest in a smart meter
+5. Invest in a smart metre

 6. Get a Dutch app to control your appliances